 Premarital counseling is a necessary step before a couple makes their vows.
-Part of making a vow is when it includes saying “I am not leaving, ever, no matter what.”
-This puts a boundary between you two when you will have disagreements or differences in your relationship.
 Marriage is the most important relationship you will create.
+Months before your wedding and launching your marriage, it’s very important to take the Love Style quiz in above as part of your premarital counseling.
 After the wedding day and the honeymoon, as wonderful as you feel about the one you love, you will face new experiences and unexpected challenges.
 Many engaged couples like to know how long does it take to prepare effectively for marriage.
-Ms. Savra’s perspective and experience is that it takes at least six months of weekly meetings for premarital therapy with a marriage therapist who knows how to facilitate and encourage couples discuss and ask difficult issues before making a responsible decision for marriage!
+Ms. Savra’s perspective and experience is that it takes at least six months of weekly meetings for premarital therapy with a marriage therapist who knows how to facilitate and encourage couples discuss important issues, and to know how to ask difficult questions before making a responsible decision for marriage!

 When marital problems occur, spouses tend to push real problems away, and pretend those problems don't exist.
 One of the most frequent comments from many married or engaged couples is that when there is a problem in the relationship, there are unspoken thoughts, and assumptions made without knowing how to verbalize these assumptions.
 They tell themselves "this issue will go away by passing of time", and it’s often ignored for a long time.
 Many couples don’t know how to talk through difficult issues in an honest way without reacting to each other or arguing.
 As a result, there is never a resolution.
 This must happen before starting a lifetime relationship with your spouse.

 Problems or bad habits don't go away by pretending that they are not there nor addressing them.
 Is this how you want to start your marriage?
 Is this how you want to live the rest of your life?

 If you meet with Ms. Savra regularly, you can learn the right communication and relationship skills to experience true intimacy and a healthy connection with your fiance so that you can prepare for a lifetime marriage.